ozgurgulerx/inference-journal/days/planning/learning_goals.md

 - **Training side needed for consulting**
   - practical SFT/LoRA pipelines that can be deployed behind vLLM/TRT-LLM
-  - small but real RL-style alignment experiments (DPO/ORPO/PPO) and how they affect serving capacity and cost
+  - **one concrete institutional alignment loop** (DPO/GRPO or similar) built from logs/preferences and wired back into your serving stack, and how alignment changes serving capacity, latency, and cost

 ---